daytonaio/content/articles/20250105_daytona_gpu_utilization.md

 In inference, GPUs process model outputs in real-time, where balanced utilization ensures fast and reliable predictions.

+This guide you will walk you through setting up a Daytona environment for [LLM Fine-Tuning](/definitions/20250105_definition_llm_fine_tuning.md) and [LLM Inference](/definitions/20250105_definition_llm_inference.md).
+This article assumes you have a [CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus)
+,and a Linux based system(Windows users have to use WSL).You will use [Docker](https://docs.docker.com/get-started/get-docker/) containers, [Daytona](https://www.daytona.io/docs/installation/installation/) and an IDE like [VS Code](https://code.visualstudio.com/download).

 ## TL;DR

 - GPU utlization is the process of using a portion of the GPUs resources for special tasks